Smart money management for financial independence

-Businesspeople, finance experts, and practically all wealthy individuals who have featured on the Forbes 500 list would say that there is no natural, overnight formula to becoming rich unless you win the lottery.
+There is no overnight formula to becoming rich - unless you win the lottery.
 And even with this, holding on to the lottery win and making sure that it doubles or triples over time requires some seriously hard work.
-In fact, financial independence is just one of the "pit stops” in the journey towards financial freedom.
+In fact, financial independence is just one of the "pit stops” in the journey toward financial freedom.
 And the ultimate goal is actually financial abundance.

-To figure out how to become financially free, check out our continuum of financial independence.
+To become financially independent is a process.
+Here are the stages many will go through to achieve financial independence.
 Find out where you are and what your next move should be.

 Stage 0: Dependence